 Additional symptoms have been reported including abnormal front-to-back and/or sideways curving of the spine (kyphoscoliosis) and excessive hair growth (hypertrichosis).

-Warburg Micro syndrome is caused by alterations (changes in the gene) in one of at least four different genes.
+Warburg Micro syndrome is caused by alterations (changes) in one of at least four different genes.
 The four genes known to be associated with this disorder are RAB18, RAB3GAP1, RAB3GAP2, and TBC1D20.
 In some people, no alternation in any of these genes has been found.
 This suggests that additional genes may cause this disorder.
-A SNP chromosomal microarray should also be done because some submicroscopic chromosomal deletions have similar symptoms.
+A SNP chromosomal microarray should also be done because some submicroscopic chromosomal deletions have similar symptoms, particularly deletion 1q43-44 and deletion 1p36.

 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation occurs in a gene, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body, including the brain and the eyes.